Active Learning for Deep Object Detection via Probabilistic Modeling: Active Learning for Object Detection

 Let \{$\hat{\pi}^k_b$, $\hat{\mu}^k_b$, $\hat{\Sigma}^k_b$\}$_{k=1}^K$, $b\in\{{x, y, w, h}\}$ be the bounding box outputs obtained using our network.
 The parameters of a GMM with $K$ models for each coordinate of the bounding box are obtained as follows:

-where $\pi$ is the mixture weight for each component, $\mu$ is the predicted value for each output of the bounding box, and $\Sigma$ is the variance for each coordinate representing its aleatoric uncertainty.
+where $\pi$ is the mixture weight for each component, $\mu$ is the predicted value for each bounding box coordinate, and $\Sigma$ is the variance for each coordinate representing its aleatoric uncertainty.
 As suggested in~\cite{choi2018uncertainty}, we use a softmax function to keep $\pi$ in probability space and use a sigmoid function to satisfy the positiveness constraint of the variance, $\Sigma_b^k>=0$.

 \textbf{Localization loss: }The conventional bounding box regression loss, the smooth L1 loss~\cite{girshick2015fast}, only considers the coordinates of the predicted bounding box and ground-truth (GT) box.
 Therefore, it cannot take into account the ambiguity (\textit{aleatoric uncertainty}) of the bounding box.
 For training the mixture density network for localization, we propose a localization loss based on the negative log-likelihood loss.
 Our loss regresses the parameters of the GMM to the offsets of the center ($x$, $y$), width ($w$), and height ($h$) of the anchor (default) box ($d$) for positive matches: